 Renewing or Replacing a Green Card

-As previously mentioned, green card renewal from outside the U.S. is not permitted.
+As previously mentioned, USCIS does not permit green card renewal from outside the United States.
 However, once you return to the U.S., you will need to renew or replace your green card using Form I-90, Application to Replace Permanent Resident Card.
 Replacing a green card can be a lengthy process, so get started right away.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
 We provide support for the Application for Carrier Document (Form I-131A), Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other USCIS forms.